-In Australia, there is some $77bn in private markets, with private equity & venture capital funds raising more than $5.6bn in 2020.
+In Australia, there is some $77bn in private markets, with venture capital and private equity funds raising more than $5.6bn in 2020.
 Since 2010, assets under management in private equity in Australia have almost doubled, from just over $20bn to just under $40bn (Preqin, 2021).

 The rise of private equity follows a global trend of wealth flowing into private markets.
 At the end of 2020, private markets grew to more than US$7.4tn, with private equity accounting for nearly half of the total assets.